Green Real Estate

 In short, the more green you put into your fix-and-flip properties, the more green you could see in your wallet.

 How to get started in green real estate

 If green real estate seems like a good fit for you, there two main areas you can target to get started.

-First, consider using energy-efficient materials in your future renovations.
+First, consider using energy-efficient materials opens in a new window in your future renovations.
 For example, insulating concrete allows for smaller heating and cooling equipment and can provide up to 25% energy savings on energy bills.
-Or, if you don’t have an opportunity to alter the insulation of a building, consider exploring cool roof technology.
+Or, if you don’t have an opportunity to alter the insulation of a building, consider exploring cool roof technology opens in a new window.
 Cool roof materials reflect rather than absorb heat, which makes homes easier to cool and lowers energy bills.

 These energy efficient materials may cost more in the short term, but they’ll be more efficient in the long run and could lead to higher resale prices.